 - I’m also going to make sure that my multi-dog household are not feeding off each other’s excitement.
 Actually, that means really messing with my schedule for a couple of weeks until the dogs are all calm and sometimes only taking one dog.

-- Eradicating cues is a big game changer.
+- Eradicating and desensitising cues is a big game changer.
 I put my shoes on when the dogs are eating breakfast, and leave my coat to grab on the other side of the door.
 I don’t push my chair under or put my hat on.
-I leave the leash wrapped around Heston’s collar from dawn until a couple of hours after the walk.
+I leave the lead wrapped around Heston’s collar from dawn until a couple of hours after the walk.
 I practise putting it on and taking it off before the walk.
-Heston’s two biggest excitement factors are the keys and the leash, so I make them meaningless.
+Heston’s two biggest excitement factors are the keys and the lead, so I make them meaningless.
+Stop announcing that you’re going for a walk five minutes before you go on one.

 - Shaking it up with the cues you can’t eliminate also helps.
 Instead of moving towards the gate, I move away as if I’m going into the garden.
-I don’t even go five yards before he’s looking at me like, “the walk’s this way, dumbass” and he’s so bemused, he’ll sit.
+I don’t even go five yards before he’s looking at me like, ‘the walk’s this way, dumbass’ .
+Teach them that the cues you can’t avoid are signals for them to do X or Y instead.

-For further information, if your dog jumps up, leaps or grabs the leash, you can also check out this post which will also help you bring those excitement levels back down so that you don’t have to put up with a lunatic on a leash.
-In the next post, I’ll show you a video of Heston’s best ‘leaving the house’ behaviour before explaining how to stop leash-lunges and poor on-leash behaviour.
-Guess what?
-He’s my poster boy for that too!
+For further information, if your dog jumps up, leaps or grabs the lead you can also check out this post which will also help you bring those excitement levels back down so that you don’t have to put up with a lunatic on a lead.